MiDataInt/mdi-apps-framework/docs/settings.md

 Many appStep modules define settings that are relevant to most or all of the output elements on its page.
-This is achieved by first defining the required settings in module.yml:
+This is achieved by first defining the required settings in _module.yml_:

 ```yml
 # <appStep>/module.yml